 Students registered in M.A. programs* may request up to 15 points of Transfer Credit and up to one Residence Unit of Advanced Standing toward fulfillment of the requirements for an M.A. degree.
-All coursework offered toward Advanced Standing or Transfer Credit must be from courses at the 4000 level and above that were completed at Columbia and have not been applied toward another degree that was previously awarded.
+All coursework offered toward Advanced Standing or Transfer Credit must be from courses at the 4000 level and above (and worth 3 or more points each) that were completed at Columbia and have not been applied toward another degree that was previously awarded.
 The student's department or program determines the number of points of Transfer Credit and the amount of Advanced Standing that the student will receive.

 * Requirements for the Master’s programs in American Studies, Human Rights Studies, Islamic Studies, Jewish Studies, Modern European Studies, and South Asian Studies do not involve Residence Units; please see below for Transfer Credit policies for these programs.